gwh120104/deepmetabolism/README.md

 A toy model example:

+TODO: Weihua
 Give the description of toy model...
-(Files, how we set up)
+(Files, how we set up, size, reaction number, phenotype number.)

 Activate the virtual environment `tf` to use GPU